DEV Community

 Line-clamp utility

 The line-clamp utility is a powerful tool for controlling text overflow.
 It helps by visually truncating text after a fixed number of lines.
-It is particularly useful for maintaining a clean and uniform layout, especially when dealing with dynamic content that might exceed the desired display area.
+It is particularly useful when you want to maintain a clean and uniform layout, especially when you're dealing with dynamic content that might exceed the desired display area.

 Below is an example of a card that uses the line-clamp utility to control text: